chitosan/AMBER-Umbrella_COM_restraint_tutorial/README.md

 >DISANG=COM_dist.RST *details of the COM restraint*
 >DUMPAVE=04_Equil_dist.RST *file to write position of restrained molecule to*

-You can then run both the equilibration (heat, hold methanol at z=0 for 100ps) and the pulling with the following bash script:
+You can then run both the equilibration (heat, hold methanol at z=0 for 100ps) and the pulling (move methanol from z=0 to z=32A  over 32ns of simulation) with the following bash script:
 >run_pull.sh

 You will have to modify GPU / AMBERHOME specific information, or make it suitable for your cluster.